2021 Meistriliiga: League table

-Tammeka won 3–0 on aggregate and retained their Meistriliiga spot for the 2022 season.

 Results

 A total of four rounds will be played.
 In the first three rounds teams play each other three times.
 In the fourth round the league was split into 2 groups – top 6, and bottom 4, where they play each team in their group one more time.

 Rounds 1–18

 Teams play each other twice, once at home and once away.

 Rounds 19–27

 Teams play each other once, either home or away.

 Top six rounds 28–32

 Teams play each other once, either home or away.

 Bottom four rounds 28–30

 Teams play each other once, either home or away.